Frequently Asked QuestionsPage address: http://www.mnsu.edu/international/faqmain.html

 Stop by the IC for informational pamphlets about:

-- A Guide to International Student and Scholar Services
+- A Guide to Elizabeth and Wynn Kearney Center for International Student and Scholar Services

 - A Guide for International Study, Work, Travel Abroad Travel Outside the U.S. and Reentry into the U.S.

 - MSU In-State Tuition Scholarship Program and Policies

 - On-Campus Work, Permit Economic Hardship Off-Campus Work Permit

 - Change of Major and Program Extension Transfer to another U.S. University

 Failure to fulfill any continuation requirement will result in the cancellation of the Cultural Contribution Scholarship.
 If the student's scholarship is cancelled, after being off the scholarship for one semester the student must make sure to fill out an application form and RE-APPLY as well as meet the eligibility requirements of 12 earned credits and a 2.5 Term GPA or 3.0 Cumulative GPA (MSU, Mankato ONLY) to have it re-instated.

 If a recipient's Cultural Contribution Scholarship is cancelled and the recipient wishes to appeal the decision before the semester begins, the recipient must submit a completed appeal form on the Cultural Contribution Scholarship OrgSync page.
 More information about Re-Applications and Appeals can be found below.